ElCodigoDominicano/whitepages/README.md

 -ei City State is optional (though helps narrow the search) -json | -csv | -xlsx are optional.
 Files need to be labeled properly for this to work correctly

-Example: -n Juan Valdez -json juan.json
+Example: uv run whitepages.py -n Juan Valdez -json juan.json

 The example above searches for one of the greatest coffee farmer known to man and provide some contact information (Juan Valdez is a fictional character appeared in advertisements throughout the latin americas, carribeans, etc)